 Rise early to experience the Taj Mahal by the ethereal light of dawn.
 To see the sunrise glow on this monument to immortal love is magical,

-when the translucent white marble gleams rosy-pink in the morning rays.
+when, weather permitting, the translucent white marble gleams rosy-pink in the morning rays.
 Standing regally on the banks of the River Yamuna, the Taj Mahal manifests the apex of Mughal art.
 Its exquisite architectural details, interior painting and calligraphy, and elaborate gardens embody the wealth and luxury synonymous with the imperial age.
 Construction took 22 years, requiring the labor of 20,000 men and a thousand elephants.
 An icon of romance, the Taj Mahal has captivated the imaginations of travelers and writers since its completion in 1653.
 The English poet Sir Edwin Arnold called it “the proud passions of an emperor’s love wrought in living stones.”
 After breakfast, we drive back to Delhi by van, where day rooms await on arrival.
 Later, a transfer to the international airport is provided to meet departing flights.

 Physical Rating: Easy